latticesurgery-com/compiler-lambda/Readme.md

  3. `3-deploy-stack.sh` creates/deploys with CloudFormation the serverless (SAM) stack consisting of Lambda, API Gateway and logging, as defined in the `template.yml` file.

 After the whole stack is set up, to make the API public go to the AWS console and:
- 1. Create and API Gateway stage.
+ 1. Enable CORS on all the api's paths (such as compile), from the actions menu
+ 2. Deploy the API to a deployment stage.
+If there isn't one create one from the Stages menu first.
- 2. Create a subdomain endpoint for that API stage.
+ 3. Create a subdomain endpoint for that API's deployment stage.
 Might have to set up certificates for it.
- 3. Go to Route 53 and point the domain to the API endpoint
+ 4. Go to Route 53 and point the domain to the API endpoint

 Requires the AWS cli tools with credentials set up, Python 3.9 and pip's `merge-requirements` package with executable in `$PATH`.
 Use `git clone --recursive` to clone this repository.